space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Revolutionary antags that start out this way are considered Head Revolutionaries (HeadRevs).
 A Head Revolutionary has the duty to begin the conversion of other crew and have some extra tools at their disposal to strengthen the progression of the antag faction, but they are not strictly necessary for the revolution antags to succeed.
 The goal for Head Revolutionaries is to convert crew to grow the faction's strength, convert department Heads and survive until the evacuation shuttle without being deconverted.

 Head Revolutionaries share the same team and when they are given the role they obtain the names and jobs of the other Head Revolutionaries on the station.
-Revolutionaries can be identified by other revolutionaries via an icon next to their character, however Head Revs do not have a unique icon.
+Revolutionaries can be identified by other Revolutionaries via an icon next to their character; Head Revs have a unique icon that is only visible to other Head Revs, though to regular Revolutionaries they do not have a unique icon and appear as normal Revolutionaries.

 For crew, the goal is to deconvert revolutionary converts, protect Heads from being converted, and ensure Head Revs are discovered and/or do not make it onto the evacuation shuttle.